polyseam/cndi/docs/walkthroughs/eks/airflow.md

 What is your git username? () » IamTamika
 Please enter your Git Personal Access Token: () » **************************** Please enter your Git Repo URL: () »
-What email address should be used for Let"s Encrypt certificate registration?  » tamika.taylor@untribe.com Would you like to enable external-dns for automatic DNS management?
+What email address should be used for Lets Encrypt certificate registration?  » tamika.taylor@untribe.com Would you like to enable external-dns for automatic DNS management?
 (Y/n) » Yes Please select your DNS provider (aws) » aws
 Please enter your AWS Access Key ID: () »  *****************